Quantum Theory of Distributed-Feedback Parametric Amplifiers and Oscillators: Optical parametric oscillation

 \subsection{Cavity input-output relations}

 We now consider the parametric cavity comprised of two gain-gratings concatenated with an unmodulated region of length $L_3$ between them, imparting a phase shift $\theta$ and an additional squeezing $\xi L_3$ (Figure \ref{cavity_relations}, top).
 We focus on the cavity field at six key points (see Figure \ref{cavity_relations}): $\ah, \bh$ at $z=0$ (the input/output of the first facet), $\hat{c}, \hat{d}$ (the output modes of the two gratings at the interface) and $\hat{f},\hat{g}$ at $z=L_1+L_2+L_3$ (the input and output modes at the final facet).
+For clarity, we will presently treat the device as lossless, though we will subsequently investigate the effect of intracavity losses.
 The modes at general $z$ within the fibre can be determined from these modes using the relations obtained in the previous section.
 Using the results of the previous section, we can write the key modes in terms of one another and the functions $u_i,v_i,p_i,q_i$ and $\bar{u}_i,\bar{v}_i,\bar{p}_i,\bar{q}_i$ where $i=\{1,2\}$ indexes the grating (since we do not assume the gratings are the same).
 We will use the operator-valued vectors $\mathbf{w}= $.
 We can write $\mathbf{c}$ and $\mathbf{d}$ as

 where $\mathbf{M}_{ca}= $, $\mathbf{M}_{cd}= $, $\mathbf{M}_{dc}= $, $\mathbf{M}_{df}= $, $\mathbf{\Theta}= $ and $\mathbf{\Xi}= $, with $L_3$ the length of the unmodulated region.

 Substitution of these results into one another gives $\mathbf{c}$ in terms of the input modes $\mathbf{a}$ and $\mathbf{f}$: